How to Install Remi RPM on Rocky Linux EL9 or EL8

 sudo dnf upgrade --refresh

-Ensure to import the appropriate Remi RPM that corresponds to your specific distribution version, as this guide encompasses Rocky Linux 8 and Rocky Linux 9.
+Note: We must import the Remi RPM corresponding to our specific distribution version, as this guide covers Rocky Linux 8 and Rocky Linux 9.
+Let’s get into the specifics.

 sudo dnf config-manager --set-enabled crb

-With the Code Ready Builder (CRB) activated, execute the following command to install both Extra Packages for Enterprise Linux (EPEL) versions.
+Having activated the Code Ready Builder (CRB), it’s time to install both versions of the Extra Packages for Enterprise Linux (EPEL) repository.
+Let’s do that with this command:

 sudo dnf install \